DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 <br><br>
 Designed to allow players to scroll back through dialogue history, this one section of the game presented a slew of technical challenges.
 Although "Nakoruru: The Gift She Gave Me" leverages dozens of separate text-rendering functions for different parts of the game, all of them but one were reined in after a bit of effort.
 Unfortunately, even after months of assembly hacking attempts, the unique (and bizarre) history viewer is presently in a partially broken state.
 <br><br>
 Currently, the game will at least display the last 100 dialogue instances, which required a reallocation of RAM in order to fit the now twice-as-large text entries.
 However, each is cut off after 78 characters, rather than the new maximum of 156.
-Furthermore, each entry appears with improper formatting/alignment.
+Furthermore, each entry appears with improperly placed linebreaks.
+To help soften the visual appearance, text has been centered, rather than kept left-justified.
 <br><br>
 As stated, this issue in no way causes crashing or any other form of breakage.
 That being said, there are plans to address and fully fix the history feature in a future release.